Who We Are

 What happens to the waste?

-As training physician-scientists, the three co-founders of Polycarbin consumed tens of thousands of lbs. of plastic during their time working in labs.
+As training physician-scientists, the two co-founders of Polycarbin consumed tens of thousands of lbs. of plastic during their time working in labs.
 In 2019, out of curiosity, they asked themselves…

 What happens to all this waste?